pbs-assess/gfiphc/README.md

 ## Vignettes (under development - rendered .html versions will be saved at some point)

-- [Single species](vignettes/data_for_one_species.Rmd) - for extracting and generating the longest index possible for a single species for the whole BC coast.
+- [Single species](vignettes/data_for_one_species.Rmd) - shows example data that are saved in the package, and for extracting and generating the longest index possible for a single species for the whole BC coast.
 - [Restricted area](vignettes/analysis_for_restricted_area.Rmd) - for extracting and generating the longest index possible for a restricted area of interest.
 - [Herring predators](vignettes/analysis_for_HG_herring_predators.Rmd) - extraction of multiple species, and groups of species, for a restricted area.
 Then saved to be inputs for the Haida Gwaii Pacific Herring Case Study.